How behavioural debt builds, and how to clear it

 You hit deadlines.

-The debt piles up quietly.
+And the debt piles up, quietly.

 The 3 types of behavioural debt